 Hamilton Early Learning Center, La Crosse

-The edible schoolyard includes multiple fruiting trees, edible shrubs, an asparagus area, a raspberry patch, a willow arch, and seating area.
-The water friendly landscape includes native pollinator and soil-enriching plants, a biofilter rain garden, water harvesting barrels, and permanent educational signs.
+Students and community members played a role in this project from beginning to end.
+The edible schoolyard includes fruiting trees, edible shrubs, an asparagus area, a raspberry patch, a willow arch, and a seating area.
+Water friendly landscape features include native pollinator and soil-enriching plants, a biofilter rain garden, water harvesting barrels, and permanent educational signs.